10 Tips for Doing Your Best on the SSAT

 Think that you can beat the system?
 Don't try it.
 Your future is at stake.
 One test score isn't worth a blot on your file.

 10. Don't worry about your score.

 Remember that SSAT scores are only one part of the picture the admission staff sees.
-Of equal importance are your current grades, your interview, and other things like extracurriculars.
+Of equal importance are your current grades, your interview, recommendations, and other things like extracurriculars.
 Contact the admission office at the school to which you are applying if you’re curious about how much importance they place on SSAT scores.